jooby-project/jooby/md/doc/maven-plugin/README.md

 ## hot reload

-The plugin bounces the application every time a change was found on:
+The plugin bounces the application every time a change is detected on:

 - classes (*.class)
 - config files (*.conf and *.properties)